bahamas10/hue-cli/README.md

 Running with the command `lights` will give us a list of all the lights connected to the base station.

-Before we continue, let's create a configuration file.
-In the file we can set the default host to connect to, so we don't have to keep supplying the `-H` argument.
-Run:

-    $ hue --host 10.0.1.218 --save
-    config file written to `~/.hue.json`
-    {
-      "host": "10.0.1.218"
-    }

-Now we'll no longer have to supply the `-H` argument with every command.

 From here, we can get information about a single light like: